 Having played a pivotal role in the downfall of the Empire, Luke became a beacon of hope and light, not just for the Rebel Alliance he served under, but for the galaxy at large.
 The spark of the Jedi still burned within him.
 The fate of that entire Order rested upon his shoulders.
 Should he decide not to train the next generation, then all the Jedi had been would truly fade to legend.
 So Luke took it upon himself to become a teacher and, as Master Yoda had told him in Return of the Jedi, “pass on what you have learned”.

 Among the students was his own nephew, Ben Solo.
-As we’ve seen in various canonical sources, Ben was flecked with darkness in utero and the dark side followed him like a shadow.
 The prequel trilogy served, in part, to show that father and son both went on the same journey in their temptation to the dark side.
 That familial pattern occurs again in Ben, who was twisted and kowtowed by Snoke.
 There are suggestions that Snoke’s toxic influence was there from Ben’s birth, that the poor boy never had a chance.
 In a saga hinged on destiny, the outcome of his actions had already been written.

 From this moment it’s as though Luke could see the repeating patterns of the universe.
-No matter his actions (or inactions) darkness would rise, and light would cast it out only for shadows to gather and attack again.
-In isolation at the site of the first Jedi temple on Ahch-To, Luke cuts himself off from the Force, removing himself from the hero’s journey.
+No matter his actions (or inactions) darkness would rise, and light would cast it out only long enough for shadows to gather and attack again.
+In isolation on Ahch-To, Luke cuts himself off from the Force, removing himself from the hero’s journey.
 It’s the Jedi, Luke convinces himself, who are to blame for the state of the galaxy, with their hubris and arrogance opening the doors to tyrants and sowing their own downfall.

 Here he remains for years, until Rey arrives on the island brandishing the old lightsaber he lost in a duel with his father.
 She asks him for help and at first he ignores her, then admonishes her.
 So convinced is Luke that he can see these repeating patterns that he’s certain helping Rey will only precipitate more despair.
 Nothing really changes.
 He came to the island to die, he tells her, and take the legacy of the Jedi with him.
-We all know how the rest of the tale plays out.
+To let the past die.